El Trole / Los Trolebuses de

 Quito opened a second express busway called "La Ecovía" along Av.
 6 de Diciembre, parallel to Av.
 10 de Agosto, in 2001.
 It has central paradas, like "Trolesur", and its diesel buses run left-hand.
 Since that time several other "Metrobus" services have started.
 Operation of the trolleybus system passed to the Compañía Trolebús Quito S.A. in 2007, then to the municipal Empresa Pública Metropolitana de Transporte de Pasajeros de Quito – EPMTPQ – in 2010.
 The latter is also known as, simply, Empresa de Pasajeros de Quito – EPQ.

 Plans for a 29 km light rail line named "Tren Rápido de Quito" – or TRAQ – were announced in 2006.
 But it was finally deemed inadequate and a new organization, Metro de Quito, was formed in 2009 to build a heavy rail line.
 Metro de Quito hired Metro de Madrid in 2010 to do the job and construction of the 22 km line finally began on 16 January 2013.
 Its southern and northern terminals will be the same as the trolleybus line's, but because of a more circuitous route the metro will be 3 km longer.
-Estación El Labrador will be built in a corner of the former airport, which closed in February 2013.
+The huge, multimodal Terminal El Labrador was built in a corner of the former airport, which closed in February 2013.
 See trolleybus/metro map.

 Quito is a fascinating, colorful, friendly place, with unique transport needs.
 The trolleybuses are fun to ride and, since one of them passes every 90 seconds, fun to photograph.
 The ticket and token on the left are from March 1996 [col. AM].
 The 10-trip pass on the right is from October 1996 – and according to its owner is still good for 7 rides (!) [col. Steve Morgan].
 Ecuador adopted U.S. currency in March 2000 and sucres were abandoned completely six months later.
 The $0.25 ticket was purchased in October 2007 [col. Peter Haseldine].